Prawirdani/qparser/README.md

 ```

 ### Multiple Values Query & Nested Struct
 To allow multiple values for a single query parameter, you can use a slice type.
+For **nested structs**, you can pass the query parameters using the qp tag within the nested struct fields.
+This allows you to build more complex query strings that include nested parameters.
 ```go
 // Representing filter for menu type MenuFilter struct {